-Provides access to over 1300 U.S., 425 Canadian and 73 global industry market research reports.
+Provides access to over 1407 U.S., 430 Canadian, 52 Ontario and 73 global industry market research reports.
 Search for industries by keyword(s) or browse a list of industries defined according to the five digit NAICS (North American Industry Classification System) level.

 Numeric database containing records of inorganic crystal structures, with atomic coordinates, published since 1915.
 For organic or organometallic structures, see the Cambridge Crystallographic Structure Database.

-Searchable database of over 350,000 items of research in Economics, over 250,000 in full text.
-Includes working papers, articles, and software.
-Part of RePEc, a large volunteer effort to enhance the free dissemination of research in Economics.
+Searchable bibliographic database of over 3,100,000 items of research in economics, including over 2,900,000 that can be downloaded in full-text.
+Covers working papers, articles, and software.
+Part of RePEc (Research Papers in Economics), a large volunteer effort to enhance the free dissemination of research in economics.

 Scientific and technical content published by the IEEE (Institute of Electrical and Electronics Engineers) and its publishing partners.
 Includes journals, conference proceedings, and standards.